GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 I'm creating an issue to consider solutions, such as moving the `other-websites` source file to the very end of the index generation process.

+### Begins with `connect.`

+- There's 27 urls that contain `connect` [that are removed](https://github.com/GSA/federal-website-index/blob/main/data/snapshots/ignored-removed-begins.csv) by the [`begins-with` ignore list](https://github.com/GSA/federal-website-index/blob/main/criteria/ignore-list-begins.csv).
+26 appear to be rightly filtered, but `connect.gov` shouldn't be.
+- The same fix for `cms.gov` can be used to redress this, too.

 ### Contains `demo`